 (single version)/ Handcuffed/ Friday On My Mind/Siouxsie Sue.
 (Captain Oi Records AHOY CD77, 1997)

 Get Out of London Live CD: No Time/ Speed Speed/ Swinging London/ Summer Of Love/ Handcuffed/ Get Out Of London/ Animal Games/ Siouxsie Sue/ When The Night Falls/ Friday On My Mind/ Everyone’s A Winner/ Loose.
 (2010)

-Reboot CD: When The Night Falls/ Pop/ Minute Man/ Every Dog/ Rebecca/ Animal Attraction/ Like It Never Happened/ Celebrity Crash/ Standing Alone/ Get Out Of London/ 77 Dreams.
-(Bin Liner Records 2012 & iTunes)
+Reboot: When The Night Falls/ Pop/ Minute Man/ Every Dog/ Rebecca/ Animal Attraction/ Like It Never Happened/ Celebrity Crash/ Standing Alone/ Get Out Of London/ 77 Dreams.
+(Bin Liner Records CD/iTunes 2012 & vinyl 2018)

 London The Punk Rock Collection (Captain Oi!
 Records CD) by John Van der Kiste.